Anal vein thrombosis recurs repeatedly

 What is a recurring anal vein thrombosis?

-Why an anal vein thrombosis keeps recurring – the central triggers
+Why an anal vein thrombosis keeps recurring – the main triggers

 What can I do immediately if the anal vein thrombosis occurs again?